The most common question we are asked is: Is it safe to visit Palestine?

 What safety ranking is Palestine given?

 Palestine is considered a medium safe destination (you can check out the safety profile of countries here https://www.internationalsos.com/risk-outlook).
 And that is pretty amazing when you consider that it is an occupied zone.
-Remember that the people most unsafe are Palestinians themselves, followed by Israelis, followed – at some distance – by international visitors.
+Remember that the people most at risk are Palestinians themselves, followed by Israelis, followed – at some distance – by international visitors.
 You can look at the casualty data here https://www.ochaopt.org/data/casualties.

 Will I be safe from COVID?

 The good news is that the Palestinian Authority has been widely praised for their handling of the COVID19 pandemic.
-As of now – Spring 2022 – it is possible to enter Israel and subsequently the West Bank (part of occupied Palestine) as a tourist, it is open for essential travel only.
-There have been few cases compared to many other countries.
-However, it is an occupied country, and has a health system to match.
+As of now – Spring 2022 – it is possible to enter Israel and subsequently the West Bank (part of occupied Palestine) as a tourist, with some form filling and tests.
+However, Palestine is an occupied country, and has a health system to match.
 Make sure you have a good travel and health insurance policy before travelling – and double-check it covers the occupied Palestinian territories.
 You can get more detailed health advice from the UK Government site.

 Is Palestine popular with visitors?